-3. Increase in Domestic Battery Prohibition orders
+3. Decrease in Domestic Battery Prohibition

-While the total number of orders increased in 2017, the percentage of orders issued for domestic violence again decreased.
+While the total number of orders increased in 2018, the percentage of orders issued for domestic violence decreased.
 In reviewing the statistics, it was revealed 25% of prohibition orders issued in 2015 involved domestic violence cases, 64 in total.
 In 2016 this number was 51, accounting for approximately 18% of all orders issued.
-In 2017, this number was just under 17%, accounting for 53 of the orders issued.
-Because of its convenience, BART stations are considered a neutral and mutual child custody exchange location for the courts.
-These meetings sometimes lead to domestic violence despite requests for officers to stand by during the exchanges.
-The TSAC believes these incidents decreased due to increased community outreach, and anecdotal reduction in the number of civil standby calls for service at the BART stations.
-In addition, 2016 was the first calendar year BART Police had authority to issue Emergency Protective Orders (EPO) at stations under SB 1154 (Hancock).
+In 2017, this number was 53, accounting for 17% of the orders issued.
+For 2018, this number was 46, accounting for 12% orders issued.

-4. BART Employee Impact
+4. BART Employee Impact, Slight Increase in Employee Battery

-BART employees specifically face numerous challenges throughout the regular work day, including dealing with patrons who exhibit unruly behavior.
+BART employees specifically face numerous challenges throughout the regular work day, including interacting with patrons who exhibit unruly behavior.
 TSAC would like to see a decrease in cases where this behavior leads to assaults and batteries on BART District employees.
-Battery against District employees (including officers) resulted in 25% of all prohibition orders issued in both 2017 and 2016, compared to 20% of the total orders in 2015.
+Battery against District employees (including officers) resulted in 22% of all prohibition orders issued in 2018, and 25% in both 2017 and 2016, compared to 20% of the total orders in 2015.